microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 ## Exercise 3: Update the application code for SSO

-In this exercise, you'll modify the code to accomodate the SSO process.
+In this exercise, you'll modify the code to accommodate the SSO process.

 ### Step 1: Provide HTML pages for the consent dialog